MolSSI-Education/gpu_programming_beginner/_episodes/01-introduction.md

 delocalizes the data across multiple processing units since some data within each task can be operated upon in parallel by multiple processors.

-In order to write a parralel code, **homogeneous parallel programming** is often adopted, in which one or more processing units of the same architecture type perform the tasks concurrently.
+In order to write a parallel code, **homogeneous parallel programming** is often adopted, in which one or more processing units of the same architecture type perform the tasks concurrently.
 However, the **heterogeneous parallel programming** offers a more rigorous alternative where processing units from multiple architecture